storj/storj/docs/blueprints/selected-nodes-cache.md

 Steps for implementation:
 - create a selected nodes cache in the satellite/overlay pkg
 - add redis support for this selected nodes cache
-- populate the selected nodes cache with data from the nodes table
+- populate the selected nodes cache with all valida nodes from the nodes table when it is initialized
-- update the selected nodes cache when node table data changes
+- update the selected nodes cache when node table data changes (see list from design section above)
-- have the upload operation to use the selected nodes cache
+- have the upload operation use the selected nodes cache

 ## Open issues

 - Should this cache only be used for selecting groups of storage nodes to upload files to?
 Or do we want to use it for other use cases as well right now.

+- Is it sufficient to only store the minimum data needed to send back to the uplink?
+Versus all the data needing to confirm the node is valid?
+Meaning should we only store the address and storagenode id *or* store also store all the fields needed to determine if the node is valid to upload data to?

+- Should we intermittenly re-initialize the cache since it might get out of sync over time?